 vmagent or remote_write sends fresh metrics to the write endpoint.

-- The DML-like path covers ingestion, storage, compaction, and query execution.
+- The data path covers sample ingestion, storage, compaction, and query execution.

-- In cluster mode, write/read paths scale horizontally across shards.
+- In cluster mode, write and read paths scale horizontally across shards.

 - Label cardinality and tenant skew are key drivers of latency and cost.